IBM Power microprocessors: POWER

 The first IBM computers to incorporate the POWER ISA are the RISC System/6000 or RS/6000 series.
 They were released in February 1990.
 These RS/6000 computers were divided into two classes, POWERstation workstations and POWERserver servers.
 The first RS/6000 CPU has 2 configurations, called the "RIOS-1" and "RIOS.9" (or more commonly the POWER1 CPU).
 A RIOS-1 configuration has a total of 10 discrete chips: an instruction cache chip, fixed-point chip, floating-point chip, 4 data L1 cache chips, storage control chip, input/output chips, and a clock chip.
 The lower cost RIOS.9 configuration has 8 discrete chips: an instruction cache chip, fixed-point chip, floating-point chip, 2 data cache chips, storage control chip, input/output chip, and a clock chip.

-The POWER1 is the first microprocessor that used register renaming and out-of-order execution.
+The POWER1 is the first microprocessor to have used register renaming and out-of-order execution.
 A simplified and less powerful version of the 10 chip RIOS-1 was made in 1992, for lower-end RS/6000s.
 It uses only one chip and is called RISC Single Chip or RSC.